SACGF/pyreference/README.md

     sudo pip install pyreference

-Pre-process your GTF files to create genes.gtf.json.gz (~1/20th the size of the input GTF file)
+Pre-process your GFF3 or GTF files to create genes.gtf.json.gz (~1/20th the size of the input GTF file)

-    pyreference_gtf_to_json.py genes.gtf
+    pyreference_gff_to_json.py --gtf genes.gtf

+or

+    pyreference_gff_to_json.py --gff3 genes.gff.gz

 Create a ~/pyreference.cfg file pointing to your references.